shahdDaghash/Driving_School/README.md

 ## Why, What
 ### why
 1.
-2. This is final project for DataBase course
+2. This is the final project for DataBase course COMP333 in Birzeit University

 ### What
 -